 Hornets are most active in the evening.
 If you notice a single hornet buzzing around any part of your home, it’s likely that you have a characteristic paper mache looking nest nearby.
 The main thing that draws their kind to your home or business is access to readily available sweets like berries, fallen fruits, or the residue that can build up inside of improperly cleaned recycling or garbage bins.

 Remove the things they might be attracted to, such as poorly sealed garbage cans or overburdened fruit trees.
 You can also make sure to keep any potential entry points closed off by paying special attention to your home’s exterior and foundation.
 Hornets are attracted to white lights at night.
 Consider changing your outdoor bulbs to yellow.

 How can Gregory Pest remove hornets from my home or business?

-An expert exterminator from Gregory Pest Solutions will be your full-service pest solutions provider specializing in the effective, humane removal and prevention of hornets and their nests from your home or business.
+Don’t attempt to deal with a wasp nest on your own.
+An expert exterminator from Gregory Pest Solutions will be your full-service pest solutions provider specializing in the effective removal and extermination of hornets and their nests.